 1. What other jobs did Alex Carabaño do before starting stand up comedy?

-Man, I worked a lot of random jobs from late-night shifts at The Home Depot to the shady cell phone hookups at RadioShack to graphic design photoshopping to packing boxes in a warehouse deep in Elizabeth, NJ.
-All were perfectly terrible places to prepare me for the emotional roller coaster that is stand up comedy. ?
-I actually still have a career, before I even started performing, my brother & I opened a Latin vegan restaurant almost 13 years ago in Brooklyn.
-We are working with one of our restaurants at some point every single day.
+Man, I worked a lot of random jobs from late-night shifts at The Home Depot to doing photoshop edits for designer Jay Strongwater to simply packing boxes in an old warehouse.
+All of those were great preparation for the emotional roller coaster that is stand up comedy.
+Thankfully, for the past decade, I have had a career partnered with my brother as we opened a Latin vegan restaurant in Brooklyn called “VSPOT.”
+We are at the restaurant hustling every single day!

 2. How did you know you wanted to be a comedian?